GoldCobra/RoboticNightmare/README.md

 Run `npm run commands:get`

 This will get all commands registered to the Bot.

 ### Get Permissions

-Run `npm run peremissions:get`
+Run `npm run permissions:get`

 This will get all permissions for all commands registered to the Bot.